cssnr/label-creator-action/README.md

 ## Features

 - Keep Labels up-to-date on every workflow run.
-- Use a centralized configuration file, local file, or inline JSON.
+- Use a [centralized configuration](#Configuration) local or remote file, or inline JSON.

-### Planned

-- Option to delete labels not in configuration.

 ## Configuration